Euro zone government bond yields drop ahead of inflation data | Business

 Euro zone government bond yields drop ahead of inflation data

-Eurozone government bond yields dropped as investors await inflation data on both sides of the Atlantic, which might provide fresh clues about the central bank’s policy path.
-Analysts said the figures were unlikely to change expectations for the first European Central Bank (ECB) rate cut, which markets expect in June, but could affect bets on the following moves.
+Analysts said the figures were unlikely to change expectations for the first European Central Bank (ECB) rate cut, which markets expect in June, but could affect bets on subsequent moves.
+Germany's 10-year bond (Bund) yield, the benchmark for the bloc, was last down 5 basis points (bps) at 2.29%, its lowest in two weeks.

-Spain's inflation rose 3.2% in the 12 months through March, just below the 3.3% expected by analysts polled by Reuters.
-"We think it (Spain's inflation) is likely to increase further over the coming months due to base effects in energy inflation, higher VAT rates on energy and foods, and services firms hiking prices," said Adrian Prettejohn, Europe Economist at Capital Economics.
+Euro zone government bond yields dropped on Wednesday as investors await inflation data on both sides of the Atlantic, which might provide fresh clues about central banks' policy paths.
+Analysts said the figures were unlikely to change expectations for the first European Central Bank (ECB) rate cut, which markets expect in June, but could affect bets on subsequent moves.

-"Meanwhile, the tightness of the labour market suggests that inflation could stay above 2% over the next couple of years."
-Investors await further clues about the consumer price dynamics in the next few days as France, Italy, and the U.S. will issue data on Friday, while German and euro area-wide figures are due next week.
+Germany's 10-year bond (Bund) yield, the benchmark for the bloc, was last down 5 basis points (bps) at 2.29%, its lowest in two weeks.
+Investors on Wednesday were digesting leading German economic institutes saying that they expected the country's economy to grow by 0.1% in 2024, slashing their prior forecast of 1.3%.

-Germany's 10-year bond (Bund) yield, the benchmark for the bloc, was last down 3 basis points (bps) at 2.32%.
-Leading German economic institutes said on Wednesday that they expected the country's economy to grow by 0.1% in 2024, slashing their prior forecast of 1.3%.
+Also released Wednesday was data showing Spain's inflation rose 3.2% in the 12 months through March, just below the 3.3% expected by analysts polled by Reuters.
+Further clues about consumer price dynamics are due the next few days as France, Italy, and the U.S. will issue data on Friday, while German and euro area-wide figures are due next week.

 "While (inflation) figures are unlikely to deter the ECB from cutting rates in June, the market's view for around 90bp rate cuts this year may ultimately prove somewhat too optimistic," said Rainer Guntermann, strategist at Commerzbank.
 ECB euro short-term rate (ESTR) forwards fully price in an ECB rate cut by June and 92 bps by December 2024.